Nonprofit · North Carolina & Tennessee

 Sunny Day.

-Hannah Kol · 2018 · 8 songs · Six of Cole's unfinished songs, finished in Nashville.
+Hannah Kol · 2018 · 8 songs · Six of Julius Cole's unfinished songs, finished in Nashville.

 The album that started it all.
-Six of Cole's unfinished songs, recorded and released by his friend Hannah Kol in 2018, after Cole died.
+Six of Julius Cole's unfinished songs, recorded and released by his friend Hannah Kol in 2018, after he died.
 The event that launched Music Heals Minds was the album's release party.

 2025 fundraiser